Abtz-Labs/bare/README.md

 - Orchestration complexity
 - Operational abstraction

-Bare keeps the deployment model aligned with the host filesystem and process manager.
+Bare Deploy keeps the deployment model aligned with the host filesystem and process manager.

 ---